IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5a-objstor.md

 ## Setting up credentials for the service

-To use the storage from Beam applications, service credential information is required.
+To use the storage from Beam applications, you must specify the service credentials.

-1. After the service is provisioned, select the service from the dashboard to open the **Manage** page for the service.
+1. After the service is provisioned, select the Object Storage Demo service from the dashboard to open the **Manage** page for the service.
 From here, you can manage the files that you create.
 Streams Runner creates containers and files as required.
-2. On the Object Storage OpenStack Swift for Bluemix service page, click **Service credentials**.
+2. On the Object Storage Demo service page, click **Service credentials**.
 3. If necessary, create a credential by clicking **New credential**.
 Use the default information and click **Add**.
 4. Click **View credentials**.
 5. On the computer where Streams Runner is installed, create the following environment variables from the fields that are shown in the credentials: